Far Cry: Animated series

 It was announced that Ubisoft are teaming with Adi Shankar to develop an animated series titled Captain Laserhawk: A Blood Dragon Remix.
 It was announced to be in production for Netflix during June 2021, with Bobbypills leading the animation and Balak as creative director.
+The series was released on October 19, 2023.

 Board game

 On September 20, 2021, it was announced that board game publisher Funforge would partner with Ubisoft to create a board game based on the franchise titled Far Cry Beyond.